 Soothing the Inner Core- Blog 24

 Chamomile, Matricaria chamomilla is gentle and kind to the body and emotions.
 A traditional herb and essential oil for children, it is low in toxicity and also safe for pregnant women, elderly, and sensitive folks.
 The most beneficial effects are soothing the nervous system.
 Irritable children, teens and adults find contentment from the effects of chamomile.
 Before learning the many benefits of this humble, yellow flower, let’s differentiate between the two varieties used in aromatherapy.
 Both originate from the sunflower family of composite.
 Matricaria chamomilla is German chamomile.
 The flowers are only diluted to produce an essential oil.
 It is known as blue chamomile because the essential oil and absolute contain azulen, the active component and healing agent.
 Azulen is cobalt blue with a very pronounced and intense aroma.
 It is preferred as a healing essential oil, but rarely used alone.
 The fragrance is often combined with compatible aromas to be more pleasing to the recipient.
-It blends well with lavender, clary sage, lemon, lemon grass, and lisea cubeba, neroli, sweet orange, and bergamot, lemon balm, geranium, and rose.
-Benzoe, cedarwood, and coriander are compatible base notes.
+It blends well with lavender, clary sage, lemon, lemon grass, and litsea cubeba, neroli, sweet orange, and bergamot, lemon balm, geranium, and rose.
+Benzo, cedarwood, and coriander are compatible base notes.

 While traveling south of the border gathering information for Mother Nature’s Herbal, I found this combination most compassionate travel companion.
 Mexican and South Americans prefer chamomile to relieve tummy troubles and often use it when overeating causes bloating.